Understanding How Debt Consolidation Affects Your Credit Score

 First 1-3 Months

 During this initial period, you'll likely see the lowest point of your credit score.
-The hard inquiry and new account opening cause the temporary dip, typically 5-10 points for most borrowers.
+The hard inquiry and new account opening cause the temporary dip, typically just a few points for most borrowers.
 However, if you're consolidating significant credit card debt, you might actually see an immediate improvement from the dramatically lower utilization ratio.

 Your first payment is crucial.
-Make it on time—even consider setting up automatic payments to ensure you never miss one.
+Make it on time, and consider setting up automatic payments to ensure you never miss one.
 This first positive payment starts building the foundation for your credit recovery.

 Months 3-6